Last Updated on July 12, 2023 by Celeste.

 Cape Sounio is located at the southernmost tip of the Attica peninsula overlooking the Aegean Sea.
 Capes Sounio hosts the world-renowned archaeological site of the ancient temple of Poseidon, the God of the sea.
 The temple is surrounded on three sides by the sea.
 History and Mythology are deeply connected at this site and the finds here date from as early as 700 BC.

 The Temple of Poseidon is also part of the ‘Sacred Triangle’ together with the Parthenon and the Temple of Aphaia in Aegina.
 If you decide to visit the archaeological site in the middle of the summer, the best time would be the morning or the afternoon.
 Bring water, a sunhat and steady walking shoes.
-Our tried & tested family experience can be found in my blog called: Temple of Poseidon and Cape Sounio with Kids.
+Our tried & tested family experience can be found in Temple of Poseidon and Cape Sounio with Kids.

 If you do not want to venture out alone but make your visit to Cape Sounio part of an organized excursion, I recommend The Athens Riviera Activities & Cape Sounion Private Tour.
 This tour combines a 4-hour private tour with a pick-up from your Athens hotel in a minivan towards the Attica Riviera with wonderful views over the Saronic Gulf and the rugged cliffs, beaches and villages along the way.
 For information and booking, please click here.